 S & S also taught us how to mix the dipping sauce for the dumplings!
 Apparently, it’s a mixture of 1/4 vinegar and 3/4 soy sauce.
 It really is the perfect mixture for dumplings!

 Dumpling House Restaurant also serves Pan Fried Dumplings too.
 In addition, they have noodles, side dishes, rice, soups, and a lot more.
-Their menu and very extensive!
+Their menu is very extensive!